Amelia Warren Tyagi

 Amelia Louise Warren Tyagi (born September 2, 1971) is an American businesswoman, management consultant, and author.
 She co-founded and is president of the placement firm Business Talent Group, is a trustee emeritus of progressive think tank Demos, and co-founded HealthAllies (now part of UnitedHealth Group).
 She co-authored two books, The Two-Income Trap and All Your Worth, with her mother Elizabeth Warren.
 She is a board member for the non-profit organization Fuse Corps and a former commentator for the radio show Marketplace.

 Early life and education

 Tyagi is one of two children of Elizabeth Warren and her first husband, Jim Warren.
+She has a younger brother named Alexander.
 Her stepfather, Bruce H. Mann, is a legal scholar.
 Tyagi earned a Bachelor of Arts degree from Brown University and a Master of Business Administration from the Wharton School of the University of Pennsylvania.

 Career

 Tyagi worked for consulting company McKinsey & Company before becoming the current president of the Business Talent Group (BTG), which she co-founded in 2007 with Jody Greenstone Miller, BTG's current Chairman of the Board of Directors.
 BTG works with "40% of Fortune 100 companies" to provide independently contracted talent for business projects.